JS-RML/ddh_hardware/README.md

 ## Validation

+The gripper assembly is complete.
+Please perform the following validation steps to make sure the linkages and actuators are installed correctly.

-First check are the linkages and actuators installed in their correct order.
-The association between proximal links and actuators should follow the diagram below __exactly__.
+First check the association between proximal links and actuators.
+They should follow the diagram below __exactly__.
 If there is a mismatch, please go back to the assembly steps and correct the mistakes.

 ![linkage_ids](images/linkage_ids.png)

-Execute the following command to print real-time reading for the linkage angular positions.
+Then check the angular position of the four proximal links.
+This value will be referred to as θ, with subscript indicating which link.
+Execute the following command to print real-time reading of θ
 ```shell
 python3 -m ddh_driver.check_theta
 ```
-Correct values should be its counter-clockwise angle with the x-axis.
-The following figure shows the angle of R0 link at 3 different angles.
-Make sure __all 4 linkage angles__ are correct.
+It should be the angle between the link and the x-axis, in counter-clockwise direction.
+For example, the following figure shows the angle of R0 link at -40°, 0°,  and 90°.
 ![various-angles](images/various_angles.png)
 If everything checked out at this point, you have successfully built and calibrated the direct-drive gripper.